 As we approached the hut, the man was watching the hail from the doorway.
 He urgently waved us in.

-I rushed inside of the structure.
-The hut was made up of one small room, which was filled with smoke from the open fire pit.
+I rushed inside the structure.
+The hut was made up of a tiny room filled with smoke from the open fire pit.

 The hail was loudly pelting the wavy tin roof.
 Buckey and I greeted the two men and thanked them for inviting us in.